nadrojisk/PythonIDS/project2.md

 This attack inherently is not extremely dangerous but it will damage the integrity and confidentiality of a network.
 Now all traffic destined to a machine will be going through the attackers box allowing them to see all the information destined to the victim.
 However, if the traffic is encrypted the attacker will not be able to see any of it.
+A way to stop ARP poisoning is to use Static ARP entries.
+These entries are configured by the system administrators and it requires a large amount of overhead.

 ### 5. Responder